-I had never an issue with my dog jumped on pregnant belly before, but now that I had a baby on board, I became nervous every time she leaped up to greet me.
+I have never an issue with my dog jumped on pregnant belly before ,, but now that I had a baby on board, I became nervous every time she leaped up to greet me.
 I couldn’t help but wonder, is it dangerous if a Dog Jumped On Pregnant Belly?
 I needed to find out if Bailey could accidentally hurt the baby.

 I learned quickly that a dog stepped on pregnant belly can potentially be harmful depending on factors like their size and strength.
 This concerned me since Bailey was nearly 80 pounds of pure muscle when she jumped!
 That’s why I’m sharing what I learned so other moms-to-be know what to do if dog stepped on stomach pregnant.